How to avoid baby crying when changing his diaper?

 - Give your baby a bath;

-- Provide a quiet environment by reducing ambient sounds and turning down lights;
+- Provide a calm environment by reducing ambient sounds and dimming lights;

-- If you are breastfeeding your baby, you can breastfeed;
+- If you are breast-feeding your baby, you can breast-feed him;

-- Go for a walk, in a baby carrier or stroller;
+- Take your baby for a walk, in a baby carrier or stroller;

 - Swaddle your baby;

-- Lay your baby down on your stomach and on your forearm;
+- Lay your child on his stomach and on your forearm;

-- Stay calm: if you are stressed yourself, your baby can feel it and this can make the situation worse;
+- Stay calm: if you're stressed yourself, your baby can feel it, and that can make matters worse;

-Moreover, if you feel that you are losing patience, that anger is rising, ask your partner or a third person to take your baby.
-If you are alone, put your baby in his or her bed and move to another room to try to calm down.
-Go back to check on your baby from time to time to make sure he or she is safe and okay, but it's better to let your baby cry on his or her own than to lose patience and shake your baby.
+Moreover, if you feel that you're losing patience, that anger is rising, ask your partner or a third person to take your baby.
+If you're alone, put your baby to bed and move to another room to try and calm down.
+Go back from time to time to check that he's safe and that everything's okay, but it's better to let your baby cry on his own than to lose patience and shake him.

-Never shake your baby, the damage this can cause is serious, irreversible, can impact your child's development and your baby can even die.
-Wait until you are completely calm before returning to your baby.
+Never shake your baby- the damage this can cause is serious, irreversible, can affect your child's development and can even kill your baby.
+Wait until you're completely calm before going back to see your baby.

-If you encounter difficulties, don't hesitate to ask for advice from specialists, and in case of crisis, call numbers like LigneParents, available 24/7, or ask for help from those around you.
+If you're having trouble, don't hesitate to ask specialists for advice, and in a crisis, call numbers like LigneParents, available 24/7, or ask friends and family for help.

 Why does baby cry when you lay him on the changing table?

-When you lay him on his changing table, you can try to change him sitting or standing, putting the changing table on the floor to prevent him from falling.
+When you lay your baby on the changing table, you can try changing him sitting or standing, putting the changing table on the floor to prevent him from falling.

-Your child may start crying when you change his clothes, this may mean for example that his clothes are too tight and he is not comfortable in his clothes.
+Your child may start crying when you change his clothes, which may mean, for example, that his clothes are too tight and that he's not comfortable in them.